converseg/ML2Pvae/README.md

 # ML2Pvae

-This package allows for building, training, and evaluating ML2P-VAE parameter estimation models in Item Response Theory (IRT).
+This R package allows for constructing, training, and evaluating ML2P-VAE parameter estimation models in Item Response Theory (IRT).
 These methods are based off of the work of Curi et al. (<https://ieeexplore.ieee.org/document/8852333>).
 Specific modifications are made to the VAE architecture which allow for interpretation of some of the trainable weights/biases, as well as the